Central African bank regulator reminds states of crypto ban

-The Banking Commission of Central Africa (COBAC) - which regulates the banking sector in the six-nation Central African CEMAC zone - said the prohibition was meant to ensure financial stability.
+The Banking Commission of Central Africa (COBAC), which regulates the banking sector in the six-nation Economic and Monetary Community of Central Africa (CEMAC), said the prohibition was meant to ensure financial stability.

 The announcement came as cryptocurrencies nursed large losses on Friday after the collapse of TerraUSD, a so-called stablecoin, rippled through markets.

-The Central African Republic's presidency announced on April 27 that bitcoin had been made legal tender, making it only the second country in the world to do so after El Salvador.
+The Central African Republic's presidency announced on April 27 that bitcoin had been made legal tender, making it only the second country to do so after El Salvador.

 At the time, analysts and crypto experts said they were puzzled by the move in one of world's poorest nations where internet use is low, conflict is widespread and electricity is unreliable.

-The government has provided few details about its reasoning and could not immediately be reached for comment on Friday.
+The government has provided few details about its reasoning and questions remain about implementation.

+Reached by phone on Friday, government spokesman Serge Ghislain Djorie told Reuters that Central African Republic had received no official notice from the COBAC about a crypto ban, although he had seen the news in the press and on social media.

+"We are waiting for the document to be officially transmitted before we can respond.
+It must be understood that each state has sovereignty," Djorie said.

 "In order to guarantee financial stability and preserve client deposits, COBAC recalled certain prohibitions related to the use of crypto-assets in CEMAC," it said.